 - From the viewpoint of the homeowner, the surety bond operates much like insurance.
-It helps "insure" them against certain conditions.
-If the contractor fails to meet conditions of the bond, the consumer may file a claim against the bond.
+It helps ensure them against certain conditions.
+If the contractor fails to meet the conditions of the bond, the consumer may file a claim against the bond.

 Homeowners Will Be Surprised At How Small These Surety Bonds Are

 If you imagine that your contractor's surety bond is worth $300,000, protecting you in case he completely destroys your home, you are wrong.
 Most amounts are low.

 Required amounts vary by state.
 A few examples:

 - Arizona: $5,000